medialab/minet/docs/cli.md

   --strip-protocol, --dont-strip-protocol         Whether or not to strip the protocol when normalizing the url.
 Defaults to strip protocol.
   --strip-trailing-slash, --dont-strip-trailing-slash
                                                   Whether or not to trailing slash when normalizing url.
 Defaults to strip trailing slash.
-  --infer-redirection-hostname, --dont-infer-redirection-hostname
-                                                  Whether or not to attempt resolving common redirects by leveraging well-known GET parameters when normalizing hostname.
-Defaults to infer redirection hostname.
-  --normalize-amp-hostname, --dont-normalize-amp-hostname
-                                                  Whether or not to attempt to normalize Google AMP urls when normalizing hostname.
-Defaults to normalize amp hostname.
-  --strip-lang-subdomains-hostname, --dont-strip-lang-subdomains-hostname
-                                                  Whether or not to strip language subdomains (ex: `fr-FR.lemonde.fr` to only `lemonde.fr` because `fr-FR` isn't a relevant subdomain, it indicates the language and the country) when normalizing hostname.
-Defaults to no strip lang subdomains hostname.

 columns being added to the output: